wf4ever/ro-manager/src/README.txt

 == To install from PyPI ==

-RO-manager can also be installed from PyPI using 'pip' or 'easy_install', but installation by this route does not include all the sample and test data.  (@@TODO try and understand how to install supporting dsata files via pip install.)
+RO-manager can also be installed from PyPI using 'pip' or 'easy_install'.

 1. If required, create a new Python virtual environment as described above